apache/zeppelin/docs/interpreter/spark.md

 No error is flagged in any case.
 This behavior is identical to the implementation of a similar feature in Jupyter's shell invocation using the `!` magic command.

-This feature is disabled by default, and must be explicitly turned on for each interpreter by setting the value of an interpreter-specific property to `true`.
-Consult the configuration section of each interpreter's documentation to find out if object interpolation is implemented, and the name of the parameter that must be set to `true` to enable the feature.
+This feature is disabled by default, and must be explicitly turned on for each interpreter independently by setting the value of an interpreter-specific property to `true`.
+Consult the _Configuration_ section of each interpreter's documentation to find out if object interpolation is implemented, and the name of the parameter that must be set to `true` to enable the feature.
+The name of the parameter used to enable this feature it is different for each interpreter.
+For example, the SparkSQL and Shell interpreters use the parameter names `zeppelin.spark.sql.interpolation` and `zeppelin.shell.interpolation` respectively.

 At present only the SparkSQL and Shell interpreters support object interpolation.